WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Windows/index.md

     Hello, Meadow.Windows!
     ```

-You have a Meadow.Windows app running on your Windows development machine.
-You can continue to develop and test your Meadow app on your development machine.
-When you are ready, you can deploy your Meadow app to other Windows device like any other .NET app.
+You now have a Meadow.Windows app running on your Windows development machine.

 ## Adapt a Meadow app for Meadow.Windows

-You can also modify an existing Meadow app to run on Meadow.Windows by adjusting the `App` type and adding the following static `Main` method to your `MeadowApp` class.

-For example, here are the changes to make the MeadowApp class work on Meadow.Windows, configured for Windows.
+To update an existing Meadow app to target a Windows PC, adjust the app’s structure as follows:

-1. Configure the project type to be an executable by changing the project output type to a .NET 7 executable in the project file.
+1. Update the project file to target an executable:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">
         <PropertyGroup>
             <OutputType>Exe</OutputType>
-            <TargetFramework>net7.0</TargetFramework>
+            <TargetFramework>net8.0</TargetFramework>
             <ImplicitUsings>enable</ImplicitUsings>
             <Nullable>enable</Nullable>
         </PropertyGroup>